-Seventeen of these Commanders in Chief have set foot in our city.
+Eighteen of these Commanders in Chief have set foot in our city.
 Though, technically, three of them didn’t actually get off the train; and it’s not certain that one of those three would have left a footprint because he moved in a wheelchair.
-But 37.78 % of our nation’s Presidents have breathed Mansfield air.
+But 40 % of our nation’s Presidents have breathed Mansfield air.

 As decades pass, these footprints fade; and the enthusiasm generated by our grandparents settles into the dust of time.
 The immediacy of the thrill is pressed like leaves in a binder and filed away in quiet books about the past.